jhammer619/gedisimulator/README.md

     FHD - Foliage height diversity
-    niM2 - Wenge Ni's biomass metric, equal to the sum of the RH metrics to the power of 2 (unpublished) niM2.1 - Wenge Ni's biomass metric, equal to the sum of the RH metrics to the power of 2.1 (unpublished)
+    niM2 - Wenge Ni's biomass metric, equal to the sum of the RH metrics to the power of 2 (unpublished) niM2.1 - Wenge Ni's biomass metric, equal to the sum of the RH metrics to the power of 2.1 (unpublished) gLAI0t10 - LAI at each height band (0-10m in this case) using the ground Gaussian to isolate canopy returns hgLAI0t10 - LAI at each height band (0-10m in this case) using the energy beneath the lowest Gaussian, reflected, to isolate canopy returns hiLAI0t10 - LAI at each height band (0-10m in this case) using the energy beneath the lowest inflection point, reflected, to isolate canopy returns hmLAI0t10 - LAI at each height band (0-10m in this case) using the energy beneath the lowest maximum, reflected, to isolate canopy returns

 ##### Metrics unavailable to GEDI
     wave ID - waveform label, relates to plot name and footprint number.